 Solar for All Innovation and Expansion Grants

-In February 2017, DOEE announced two Requests for Applications (RFA) for $13.2 million in Solar for All Innovation and Expansion Grants.
-The RFA guidelines focus on research and development and seek to address four overarching program goals: (1) to expand solar energy in the District; (2) to provide benefits to low-income residents; (3) to develop solutions to program challenges; and (4) and to identify solutions DOEE can use to establish the most effective, predictable, and stable medium-term program.
+In February 2017, DOEE announced two Requests for Applications (RFA) for Solar for All Innovation and Expansion Grants.
+The RFA guidelines focus on research and development and seek to address four overarching program goals: (1) to expand solar energy in the District; (2) to provide benefits to low-income residents; (3) to develop solutions to program challenges; and (4) to identify solutions DOEE can use to establish the most effective, predictable, and stable medium-term program.
 The RFA guidelines required projects to address at least one of these five core barriers: